-Figure 7-118: Project properties - Default settings for Integrated preview: Browser
+Figure 7-121: Project properties -Integrated preview: Browser

 Activate browser engine: this option depends on the setting for the "Activate integrated preview for content" option on the "Integrated preview: Content" tab.
 The two options must be either enabled or disabled at the same time.
 If this option is disabled, changes cannot be made on this tab.